 Here was something else I had not considered before: What happened to the broken pieces of the original tablets?
 These were carved out by the hand of God; written by the finger of God (Exodus 31:18).
 Were they left laying in the dust at the foot of the mountain?
 Or is it more likely that they were gathered up and kept, maybe even with the replacement tablets Moses had carved, as the sages have suggested?

 This was a new paradigm to me.
 For a few days after our study at the prison, I kept thinking about the other ark and the broken pieces of the tablets.
-Then I received a letter from Tom, a gentleman I correspond with who is incarcerated at another prison.
+Then I received an unexpected letter from Tom, a gentleman I correspond with who is incarcerated at another prison.
 I’ve posted a few things he has written here on The Messianic Light.
 His letter included not only his thoughts on this same Torah portion, but a very personal application in his own life.
 I hope you are blessed as you read.

 Jewish Rabbis teach that “the whole tablets and the broken tablets nestled inside the Ark of the Covenant.”
 The Hebrews proceeded to gather the broken fragments of the first set of tablets and had them stored in the Ark, in the Tabernacle, together with the second whole tablets.
 Both sets of tablets were later taken into the land of Israel and kept side-by-side in the Holy of Holies in the Temple in Jerusalem.